 Alternatively, a list containing one such DataFrame per level of groups, where each DataFrame contains group-specific metadata for each gene to be included in the appropriate output DataFrame.

-add.summary

-Logical scalar indicating whether statistics from summaryMarkerStats should be added.
+add. summary Logical scalar indicating whether statistics from summaryMarkerStats should be added.

-BPPARAM

-A BiocParallelParam object indicating whether and how parallelization should be performed across genes.

-A string specifying which assay values to use, usually "logcounts".
+BPPARAM A BiocParallelParam object indicating whether and how parallelization should assay.type A string specifying which assay values to use, usually "logcounts".